Rockets’ general manager’s Hong Kong comments anger China

 That underscores Beijing's extreme sensitivity about foreign attitudes toward the ongoing protests in the semi-autonomous territory that have lately grown in violence.
 China accuses foreign parties in the U.S. and elsewhere of encouraging the demonstrations.

+"We recognize that the views expressed by Houston Rockets General Manager Daryl Morey have deeply offended many of our friends and fans in China, which is regrettable," Bass said.
+"While Daryl has made it clear that his tweet does not represent the Rockets or the NBA, the values of the league support individuals' educating themselves and sharing their views on matters important to them.

+"We have great respect for the history and culture of China and hope that sports and the NBA can be used as a unifying force to bridge cultural divides and bring people together."

-China's relationship with the Rockets has been especially close because Chinese hall of famer Yao Ming played his entire NBA career with the team.
+China's relationship with the Rockets has been especially close because Chinese Hall of Famer Yao Ming played his NBA career with the team.

 Comments